Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

 1. Hanoi National University issues diploma templates, prints, manages, and grants university diploma templates to training units.
-2. Based on the graduation recognition decision, the Principal of the member university signs and stamps the university\'s seal on the university diploma for students trained at his/her school.
+2. Based on the graduation recognition decision, the Principal of the member university signs and stamps the university's seal on the university diploma for students trained at his/her school.
-3. Based on the graduation recognition decision, the Head of the affiliated faculty signs (without the faculty\'s seal) and submits it to the Director of Hanoi National University to sign and affix the Hanoi National University\'s seal on the university graduation certificate for students trained at that affiliated faculty.
+3. Based on the graduation recognition decision, the Head of the affiliated faculty signs (without the faculty's seal) and submits it to the Director of Hanoi National University to sign and affix the Hanoi National University's seal on the university graduation certificate for students trained at that affiliated faculty.

 ## Chapter IX: IMPLEMENTATION PROVISIONS